 Advances in the field of medicine have enabled the health professionals to have more control over the process of life and death, creating ethical dilemmas.
 In India, End of life deals with good and bad death.(1) End-of-life decisions are influenced by the position they occupy along various dimensions, such as social class, religion, caste, community, language, gender to name a few.
 However, the views of doctors related to end of life decisions could also be different among doctors practicing allopathic medicine and ayurvedic medicine.
 Ayurveda is a system of medicine in India which considers the body, mind, sense and soul as one.
 However there is generally a ‘paternalistic’ approach prevailing in most of the tertiary care hospitals.
 (2) Hence an attempt is made here to assess the attitudes of doctors in allopathic and ayurvedic medicine regarding the end of life decisions.

 Methodology:

-A cross-sectional survey among 215 doctors working at two tertiary care hospitals was conducted to determine their attitudes towards end of life decisions.
-A closed ended questionnaire was developed.(3) The questionnaire was tested for content validity.
-Ethical clearance was obtained from the IEC and informed consent was obtained from health professionals.
-The questionnaire was used to collect data on gender, age, area of their discipline and their attitudes on end of life decisions.
+A cross-sectional study was conducted in two tertiary care hospitals, providing allopathic and ayurvedic treatment at Mangalore, India.
+The data was collected from allopathic and ayurvedic doctors and a convenience sampling method was adopted, with 120 in allopathic group and 95 in ayurvedic group.
+All doctors who gave the informed consent were involved in the study.
+Ethical clearance was obtained from the Institutional Ethical Committee.
+The principal researcher explained the study to the study participants and was on-site to clarify any questions.
+The study was conducted using a questionnaire having 12 questions which was closed ended.
+This was adapted from a previous study.(3) It was later tested for content validity by giving it to subject experts.
+The tool collected data on gender, area of discipline and their attitude on End-of-life decisions.
+The questionnaire was anonymized and the participants were assured of confidentiality.
+Data was analysed using IBM SPSS statistical version 17.0.
+Descriptive statistics were used to analyse and present the quantitative data.

 Results:

 A total of 215 questionnaires were distributed to the health professionals.
 Among them 120 were from the discipline of Ayurveda and 95 were from the discipline of allopathy.